dougwig/spec-temp/neutron-flavor-framework-templates.rst

 Alternatives
 ------------

+* The first alternative is to do nothing.
+This results in what many vendors are doing today, which is to brew up proprietary neutron solutions in order to expose more advanced features.
+This results in inconsistent solutions for operators, more difficulty tracking trunk, and vendor lock-in.

+* Another alternative is the same as this proposal minus the templating on the flavor metadata.
+Since the flavor metadata is tied to a particular driver, and thus vendor specific, removing the templating would force vendors to expose vendor specific goo to their end users.
+In addition, since multiple service profiles (drivers/vendors) can be used to implement a single flavor, not having templating would mean that that multiple backend support would break unless those backends supported the exact same back-end metadata, which is unlikely and impractical.

-The most straightforward alternative is to implement each feature natively into the services API.
+* Finally, the most straightforward alternative is to implement each feature natively into the services API.
 In the aforementioned page caching example, add page caching as a feature in the API, with a URL exception list, and wait for all drivers to implement to that backend.
+This adds maintenance and development load to the entire community, and means that Neutron will have a built-in lag for adding new features that appear in the marketplace.

 Implementation
 ==============